Jonathan-Steinberg/Focused-Inference/README.md

 1. **Least Degree Based Removal**: Removes landmarks with the least connectivity (degree) first.
 2. **Maximum Uncertainty Based Removal**: Removes landmarks with the highest uncertainty first.
-3. **K-Cover Based Removal**: Uses a greedy algorithm to cover the most poses with the fewest landmarks, then removes landmarks in reverse order.
+3. **K-Cover Based Removal**: This method uses a greedy algorithm to cover the most poses with the fewest landmarks and then removes landmarks in reverse order.
 4. **Least Informative Landmark Based Removal**: Computes the mutual information of each landmark and removes the least informative ones.
 5. **Least Reprojection Error Based Removal**: Removes landmarks based on their reprojection error from low to high.